TKMAX777/RDPRelativeInput/readme.md

 ### Connect to Windows

-1. Open Remote Desktop Connection and connect to your server like usual and have it in Maximize Windowed (**NOT FULL SCREEN**)
+1. Open Remote Desktop Connection and connect to your server like usual
 2. Run `RelativeInputServer.exe` on host
 3. Enjoy!

   ☆ The mouse cursor disappears during relative input mode.
 If you need the cursor, use the F8 key to switch to absolute input.`<br />`
-  ☆ To return to relative input mode, select the RDP Input Wrapper window and hit the F8 key again.`<br />` ☆ Administrator privileges are required for operation in some games.
+  ☆ To return to relative input mode, select the RDP Input Wrapper window and hit the F8 key again.`<br />` ☆ To close this app, hold the F12 key.`<br />`
+  ☆ Administrator privileges are required for operation in some games.
 In that case, please run RelativeInputServer.exe with Administrator privileges.

 ## Build